 The two (2) Marion Mixers in this flexible group are housed in the same general vicinity of the laundry department.
 This flexible group also has a static tank for the fragrance process.
 There are two (2) pulse jet baghouses associated with this process.
 Both baghouses were equipped with magnehelic gauges and the (attached) PM records are indicative of proper operation, since these were not operating at the time of the inspection.
 Particulate emissions from this process are limited to 0.01 lbs. / 1,000 lbs. of exhaust gases and 2.0 pph.
-VOC emissions from this flexible group are also limited to 1.2 10 10-3 pph.
-Records indicate monthly emission rates of 0.00014 pph.
+VOC emissions from this flexible group are also limited to 1.2×10^{-3} pph.
+Records indicate that prior to shut down, the monthly emission rates were below the limit.